-The H. Evan Runner International Academy for Cultural Leadership is a two-week summer residential training program, beginning in 2019, hosted by the Ezra Institute for Contemporary Christianity, and co-sponsored by truthXchange and the Center for Cultural Leadership.
-The Runner Academy seeks to equip the next generation of Christian cultural leaders to understand their own lives and cultural moment through the lens of God’s eternal Word.
+The H. Evan Runner International Academy for Cultural Leadership is a two-week summer residential training program hosted by the Ezra Institute for Contemporary Christianity.
+The Runner Academy seeks to equip the next generation of Christian cultural leaders to understand their own lives and cultural moment through the lens of God’s Word-revelation.
 Delegates will learn about the implications of that Word for every aspect of life, and their calling as God’s people to create and cultivate true, godly culture in the public space.

-At the Academy, we are seeking to unveil the state of the nation and offer the tools to retrieve these lost riches of Christian wisdom, to understand the truth, freedom, and beauty of the full scope of the gospel of Jesus, and to provide an environment that stimulates creative discussion for engaging with and shaping culture to the glory of God.
+At the Academy, we are seeking to accurately understand culture and offer tools to retrieve the lost riches of Christian wisdom, to understand the truth, freedom, and beauty of the full scope of the gospel of Jesus, and to provide an environment that stimulates creative discussion for engaging with and shaping culture to the glory of God.

-The two weeks of the Runner Academy are arranged to provide a solid intellectual foundation, as well as a coherent, real-world application of a biblical worldview.
+The two weeks of the Runner Academy are arranged to provide a solid intellectual foundation, as well as a coherent, real-world application of a scriptural worldview and Christian cultural philosophy.

-In addition to lecture content provided by faculty, time will be reserved each day for reflection and discussion of application and tactics related to the curriculum.
+In addition to lecture content provided by faculty, time will be reserved each day for reflection, discussion, and application of the curriculum.

 Students will also have the option to apply to their university or seminary to receive credit towards their degree for participation in the Runner Academy.
 For these students, a written essay is required, to be submitted within three weeks of the conclusion of the program.
 The EICC will provide suggested essay topics, reading lists and writing guidelines, as well as all necessary curriculum descriptions for the student to submit to their university.

 Runner Academy faculty members are men and women with a reputation for godliness and academic excellence, as well as insight and experience in the work of cultural transformation.
-They are pastors and theologians, physicians and educators, authors, media personalities, lawyers, and front-line ministry leaders.
+They are apologists, philosophers, theologians, physicians, educators, pastors, authors, artists, and lawyers.

-Delegates at the Runner Academy are students and young professionals in fields such as theology, medicine, law, education, and the fine arts.
-It is in these areas that cultural conflict is most vividly brought to light.
+Delegates at the Runner Academy are students and young professionals in fields such as politics, medicine, law, education, theology, philosophy, business, science and technology and the various arts.
+It is in these areas that the cultural struggle is most vividly brought to light.

 By providing training in a thoroughly biblical worldview, the Runner Academy will help to prepare the next generation of Christian leaders to formulate, articulate and credibly defend a truly scriptural view of life as the sole source of truth, freedom and beauty, shaping the future to the glory of God.